-Here are Some of the Best Cafes in Budapest, Hungary!
+Here Are Some Great Cafes in Budapest, Hungary!

 Address: Ferenciek tere 3 (Three locations across the city – we went to this one)